RakibR7/AI_Mentor_Backend/README.md

 # AI Mentor Backend (Hosted on EC2)

 This is the backend server of my AI Mentor of which i hosted on EC2 but this will work without that too.
 AI Mentor backend is built using Node.js and Express with MongoDB being the database.
-It provides RESTful APIs to support the web and mobile applications, including user authentication, conversation management, performance tracking, and OpenAI integration for AI-powered tutoring.
+It provides RESTful APIs to support the web and mobile applications, including user authentication, conversation management, performance tracking and OpenAI API.

 ## Features